18F/eng-hiring/_pages/pre-work.md

 - As mentioned above, please use Python, Ruby, JavaScript, or Go (or contact us for a special arrangement).

-- Include instructions on how to run your program.
+- Include documentation about your development environment and instructions on how to run your program.
 Make sure that someone familiar with your chosen language can easily run your code.

 - Include tests and instructions on how to run the tests.

 - Share your code via a publicly accessible Git repository.